H3nr1X/Go-TriggerBot/README.md

 # Go-TriggerBot
-A simple triggerbot for CS:GO made in Golang
+A simple external triggerbot for CS:GO made in Golang

 # Usage